pirsch-analytics/docs/docs/get-started/ga-import.md

 ## Failed Import

-Should you receive an email telling you that your import failed, you can delete the incompletely imported statistics (under **Danger Zone**) and try again.
-We recommend importing your statistics in smaller increments in this case, or otherwise our import or Google will cancel out if it takes too long.
+If you receive an email telling you that your import has failed, you can delete the incompletely imported statistics (under **Danger Zone**) and try again.
+In this case, we recommend that you import your statistics in smaller increments.

 ## Deleting Imported Statistics